ald0405/SangerTools/README.md

 Useful R tools

 :hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :syringe: :syringe: :syringe:

+# <p style="color:blue"> Target Audience </p>
 This package as aimed at novice and intermediate R users as they work with patient level data.
+# Overall Framework
-The functions and included examples are created to mimic data found at
+The functions and included examples are created to mimic data found at NHS Gloucestershire CCG.
+Many of the functions are written in tidyverse
-NHS Gloucestershire CCG

 Aids those working with